 Asparagus is a great veggie to make as a finger food.
 The spears are fun and interesting for baby to look at.

-Asparagus for Your Baby and in Baby food.
 When Can Baby Have Asparagus, around 8 months of age

 Did you know that the asparagus is actually a member of the Lilly family?
 Asparagus plants will shoot up new asparagus spears for 6-8 weeks during the growing season.
 Only young asparagus is eaten, as older plants have a tendency to get “woody”.

 Asparagus is full of Vitamin C, fiber, some B vitamins and folic acid.
 Just 5 spears of steamed asparagus contain 2 grams of protein.